Donald Trump Urges Michael Flynn To Seek Immunity

 The House Intelligence Committee may yet find a breakthrough in the testimony of Michael Flynn.
 If damning information is divulged, implicating Trump and any members of his team, we may see the President resign in an attempt to avoid impeachment for a seemingly more dignified exit from the Oval Office.

-[Featured image by John Lochner/AP Images]
+[Featured Image by John Lochner/AP Images]